apache/incubator-pegasus-website/_docs/en/administration/table-migration.md

 - **Dual‑write:** from the application to both the source and target tables, ensuring real‑time sync of new writes.
 - **Bulkload:** existing data via cold backup, offline split, and `IngestBehind`, ensuring correct ordering between old and new data.

-RocksDB’s `IngestBehind` assigns a global sequence number of 0 to ingested SST files, placing them below existing data so that incremental writes (with higher sequence numbers) remain in order.
+RocksDB’ s `IngestBehind` assigns a global sequence number of 0 to ingested SST files, placing them below existing data so that incremental writes (with higher sequence numbers) remain in order.

 ## Step‑by‑Step Operation